 Can other medicines be given at the same time as mometasone?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Mometasone should not be taken with some medicines that you get on prescription.
+- The mometasone should not be taken with some common drugs that you get on prescription.
 It is important to tell your doctor and pharmacist that your child is taking mometasone.